twentyOne2x/attnmarkets/README.md

 Pump.fun’s CTO flow is the first on-ramp: once fees point to the CreatorVault PDA (Squads 2-of-2: creator+attn), we wrap them into Standardized Yield (SY) and split into Principal (PT) and Yield (YT) tokens, rails we can reuse wherever fee authority can be reassigned.

-LPs deposit stables (USDC, USDT, USDe, USDC+) to mint `attnUSD` and accrue fees services given to builders/creators.
+LPs deposit stables (USDC, USDT, USDe, USDC+) to mint `attnUSD` and accrue fees from services given to builders/creators.

 ### What this unlocks
-- **Creators & builders** – Autosweep fees, autostake fees (~ +4.5% APR), cash advance by selling YT, or selling slice of PT i.e. all future cash flows.
+- **Creators & builders**:  Autosweep fees, autostake fees (~ +4.5% APR) through Helius/Jito/Bulk, cash advance by selling YT, or selling slice of PT i.e. all future cash flows.
+Later: loans, credit card powered by earnings.
-- **DeFi users, protocols, risk desks** – `attnUSD` and YT tranches turn fee exposure into diversified, yield-bearing assets for farmers, risk custodians, treasuries, and structured products.
-- **Composable rails** – SY/PT/YT feed the AMM, stable vault, and forthcoming credit/hedging modules, the backbone for internet capital markets on Solana.
+- **DeFi users, protocols, vault curators**: mint `attnUSD` to source yield uncorrelated to market returns from attn products.
+- **ICM + CCM Launchpads**: send future projects fee streams through attn markets and get priority rev share.
+- **Builders on top of attnmarkets**: create (structured) products built on user fee streams.

+## Revenue sources
+attn.markets will be the platform enabling DeFi services for all onchain revenues.
+Revenues will be primary sourced from:

+(1) factoring and credit products: cash advances, loans, and open credit card lines.
+(2) % fee from yields from autostaked fees.

+## Cost centers
+* Incentives for user acquisition.
+We need builders/creators to redirect their fees for the long term.
+* Feature development.
+We enable all banking services sourced from DeFi and need to offer a lot of value to capture builders/creators.
+* Security.
+We need to guarantee that:
+   * The users can access their fees regardless of attnmarkets existing.
+   * LPs that they'll get sustained profits for a quantified risk.
+* Legal.
+Projects like MetaDAO seem innovative on that dimension, likely we'll have to innovate here too.

+The above four elements are required to increase TVL sustainably, for `attnUSD` to be listed on DeFi protocols (e.g. Kamino) and become a prime asset for portfolio construction (treasuries, funds, vault curators, yield farmers).

 ## Why Pump.fun First
-- **Native reassignment path** – Pump.fun supports CTO fee authority transfers, so fees are redirected to the **CreatorVault PDA administered by a Squads Safe (creator+attn, 2-of-2)** without modifying the base token.
+- **Native reassignment path**: Pump.fun supports CTO fee authority transfers, so fees are redirected to the **CreatorVault PDA administered by a Squads Safe (creator+attn, 2-of-2)** without modifying the base token.
-- **Meaningful cash flow** – Top Pump tokens generate material SOL fees.
+- **Meaningful cash flow**: Top Pump tokens generate material SOL fees.
-- **Active communities** – Migrating fee ownership unlocks new hedging and upfront financing tools while keeping the base token untouched.
+- **Active communities**: Migrating fee ownership unlocks new hedging and upfront financing tools while keeping the base token untouched.

 ## Core Building Blocks
-1. **CreatorVault PDA (admin = Squads Safe, 2-of-2 creator+attn)** – Custodies the Pump fee PDA post-CTO, collects SOL, tracks `locked` / `lock_expires_at`, exposes optional auto-sweeper delegation, and mints SY SPL tokens plus `withdraw_fees` access while unlocked.
+1. **CreatorVault PDA (admin = Squads Safe, 2-of-2 creator+attn)**: Custodies the Pump fee PDA post-CTO, collects SOL, tracks `locked` / `lock_expires_at`, exposes optional auto-sweeper delegation, and mints SY SPL tokens plus `withdraw_fees` access while unlocked.
-2. **SY → PT & YT Splitter** – Burns SY and mints equal PT and YT amounts for a chosen maturity.
+2. **SY → PT & YT Splitter**: Burns SY and mints equal PT and YT amounts for a chosen maturity.
 PT redeems principal at maturity; YT accrues fees continuously.
 Markets close only when PT/YT supply is zero and both the creator authority and admin sign the transaction.
-CPI hooks enforce the classic SPL Token program (Tokenkeg) to avoid Token-2022 mismatches.
-3. **Stable Yield Vault (`attnUSD`)** – Default destination for YT cash flows.
-LPs deposit approved stablecoins (USDC/USDT/USDe, etc.) to mint `attnUSD` shares; the vault converts creator fees into the same basket so NAV captures protocol-wide yield.
+3. **Stable Yield Vault (`attnUSD`)**: Default destination for YT cash flows.
+LPs deposit approved stablecoins (USDC/USDT/USDe/USDC+) to mint `attnUSD` shares.
-4. **RewardsVault (sAttnUSD)** – Optional staking wrapper for `attnUSD`.
+4. **RewardsVault (sAttnUSD)**: Optional staking wrapper for `attnUSD`.
 Stakers mint sAttnUSD and accrue SOL rewards via an index while `attnUSD` NAV remains USD-denominated.
-5. **Pendle-inspired AMM** – Supports PT/quote and `attnUSD`/quote swaps with concentrated liquidity and time-decay pricing.
+5. **Pendle-inspired AMM**: Supports PT/quote and `attnUSD`/quote swaps with concentrated liquidity and time-decay pricing.
-6. **Creator + Holder Console** – Web UI and CLI for CTO guidance, wrapping/splitting, fee claims, SOL rewards, redemptions, and liquidity provisioning.
+6. **Creator + Holder Console**: Web UI and CLI for CTO guidance, wrapping/splitting, fee claims, SOL rewards, redemptions, and liquidity provisioning.
-7. **Indexer & Monitoring** – Tracks fee inflows, SY/PT/YT supply, reward indexes, maturity events, and raises alerts on flow disruption.
+7. **Indexer & Monitoring**: Tracks fee inflows, SY/PT/YT supply, reward indexes, maturity events, and raises alerts on flow disruption.

-## End-to-End User Flow
+## Onboarding User Flow
-1. A sponsor (creator, business, or DAO) submits a Pump.fun CTO request naming the CreatorVault PDA (Squads 2-of-2: creator+attn) as the new fee authority.
+1. Through the UI, the sponsor (creator, business, or DAO) creates the CreatorVault PDA (Squads 2-of-2: creator+attn) and submits the Pump.fun CTO request to name the PDA as the new fee authority.
 2. Pump executes `set_creator`, redirecting fees into the CreatorVault PDA.
 Set **`CreatorVault.admin` to a Squads Safe with members `{creator, attn}` and threshold `2`**; optionally set an `emergency_admin` Squads Safe.
 Financing flows toggle the vault lock via `lock_collateral` / `unlock_collateral` (auto-expiring at maturity) so the creator keeps unilateral `withdraw_fees` access whenever no obligation is outstanding; all other admin ops (pause, config) require both creator and attn signatures via Squads.
-3. Users wrap Pump tokens or fee balances to mint SY, then split into PT + YT via Splitter.
+3. Users mint SY, then split into PT + YT via Splitter.
 4. Fees stream into the vault; YT holders redeem yield directly or route it into `attnUSD`.
-A configured SOL slice funds RewardsVault so `attnUSD` stakers earn SOL outside the stablecoin NAV.
+A configured SOL slice (zero by default) funds RewardsVault so `attnUSD` stakers earn SOL outside the stablecoin NAV.
 Splitter CPIs into CreatorVault for both minting and fee transfers to keep mint authority centralised.
 5. After maturity, PT holders redeem remaining Pump tokens/fees and can roll into a fresh tranche.

-**Note on credit/loans:** the current repo does **not** yet implement an attnAdvance loan module or automatic repayment scheduling.
-There is no dual-signature loan contract between attn and a creator in this MVP; those flows will be specified separately once the credit product ships.

 ## MVP Deliverables
-- CreatorVault + SY mint deployed to Solana devnet with CLI support.
+- CreatorVault onboarding flow + SY mint deployed to Solana devnet with CLI support.
 - PT/YT splitter markets with yield redemption accounting, using CreatorVault CPI hooks for minting and yield payouts.
 - Stable Yield Vault aggregating YT flows into `attnUSD` shares.
 - Minimal PT/quote and `attnUSD`/quote AMM pools.